dogusyuksel/extended-grep/README.md

   * seeing the line number of a line thatwe interested
   * for numeric values, we can filter the data with maximum/minimum threshold
   * we can filter the data to see only when it is changed
-  * we can also eleminate duplicates with "--select"/"--from" arguments
   * graphs can be drawn for numeric data to see the trends fast
 </p>